Skip navigation

 4. Regardless of the who and how of care, the patient is assessed and routinely re-assessed by a physiotherapist to ensure that the care delivered is appropriate and effective for the patient.2

-In my career, I have had the opportunity to work with several excellent physiotherapist support workers who possessed varying educational experience, technical and non-technical skills.
+In my career, I have had the opportunity to work with several excellent physiotherapist support workers who possessed varying education, technical, and non-technical skills.
 If I am honest, some were better than others.
 The simple fact is that regardless of education and experience, both physiotherapists and physiotherapist support workers have unique skills and abilities; areas where they are highly competent and areas they are (hopefully) working to develop.
-As a supervising physiotherapist, one of your primary responsibilities is to identify the skills and competence of those whom you supervise to ensure that when you assign tasks, you do so appropriately.2 It can be difficult and at times awkward to undertake direct supervision of a physiotherapist support worker, but it is a critical aspect of supervision to do so.
+As a supervising physiotherapist, one of your primary responsibilities is to identify the skills and competence of those whom you supervise to ensure that when you assign tasks, you do so appropriately.2 It can be difficult and at times awkward to undertake direct observation and assessment of a physiotherapist support worker and their skills, but it is a critical aspect of supervision to do so.

-In fact, it is a requirement of the College of Physiotherapists of Alberta that physiotherapists do so before assigning tasks to others.
+In fact, it is a requirement of the College of Physiotherapists of Alberta that physiotherapists do so before assigning tasks to a physiotherapist support worker.

 If you’re questioning if you need to be more involved in the care of your patients, you’re probably right.

 Patients expect they will receive high-quality care from their physiotherapy team.
 When people are receiving physiotherapy, it is expected that their care is provided by someone with the necessary skills and competence to provide safe, effective, quality care.
-Whether they are a physiotherapist or a physiotherapist support worker the expectation is that services are provided in accordance with the Standards of Practice.
+Whether that person is a physiotherapist or a physiotherapist support worker, the expectation is that services are provided in accordance with the Standards of Practice.

 It is important to remember that the physiotherapist is responsible for the tasks that they assign to the physiotherapist support worker.
 This means that it is up to each individual physiotherapist to determine what tasks they feel they can safely assign (keeping in mind the support worker skills, physiotherapist, patient and system factors).2 Although from the physiotherapist support worker’s perspective it can be frustrating to have one physiotherapist refuse to assign a task that another routinely assigns, it is the physiotherapist’s authority, responsibility and accountability to make this judgment call.

-Members of the physiotherapy profession have an ethical responsibility to:
+Members of the physiotherapy profession have ethical responsibilities established in the Code of Ethical Conduct to:

 • Take responsibility for the client care delegated to students and other members of the health-care team.